-Organisation of a trade fair, exhibition or wholesale market: determination Unfortunately this specification of service has not yet been completely translated.
+Organisation of a trade fair, exhibition or wholesale market: fixing

-If a trade fair, exhibition or wholesale market is held, it is necessary to set the competent authority, provided that the so-called market privileges are sought for this event.
+If a trade fair, an exhibition or a wholesale market is organized, the so-called determination of the responsible body is necessary, provided that the so-called market privileges are sought for this event.

 Examples of market privileges:

-- Exemption from restrictions on the right to open a shop
+- Exemption from restrictions on the right to open shops

-- Exemption from the provisions of the Trade Code on the standing and travel industries
+- Exemption from the provisions of the Industrial Code on the standing and travel trade

-- Relaxation of working time arrangements, especially on Sundays and public holidays
+- Relaxation of working time regulations, especially on Sundays and public holidays

-- certain restrictions on the right to work on employment
+- certain restrictions on the law on the protection of young people at work

 Further information on the topic of "events" can be found in the following services: